 And then the flavor: there’s creamy peanut butter, the subtle flavor of molasses from the brown sugar, some hints of chocolate chip cookie with two kinds of chocolate, and slightly sweet oatmeal.

 You’d think it’d be too “busy” for all of that to be going on, but it’s not.
+The same goes for the combination of chocolate AND oatmeal in The Very Best Oatmeal Chocolate Chip Cookies.
 It all works to create something that I view as an ultimate cookie.

 The beauty of a monster cookie is you can do different types of mix-ins for it.

 In the past I’ve done toffee bits, peanut butter chips, raisins, cranberries, and nuts.
 You can play with it to suit your tastes, or what you happen to have in your pantry.